thr0m3l/xv6/README.md

-# xv6-rng70
+# xv6

 ---

 This is modified version of official xv6-public version.
-This version of xv6 was modified for
+Most of the modifcation credit goes to [Tanin](https://github.com/rng70) and [Afnan](https://github.com/AfnanCSE98).

 *   easy functionality
     *   [adding system calls easily](#modularize-syscalls)